abdullahkashmiri/Pacman/README.md

 # Pacman
- I have created Pacman using sfml and c++
+Developed Pacman using sfml and c++